Skip to content

 Best default plan

 Pick the top anchor first.
 For most travelers that means Savannah if the state is the day's finish, or Jacksonville if the trip is only just starting.
-Then decide whether Brunswick should be the one real middle stop.
+Then decide whether Brunswick should be the one real middle stop and whether the trip continues north to Charleston.

 Where the day can go wrong